Five questions to ask your life insurance or financial advisor

 The cover amount should factor in your significant liabilities, such as mortgage debts, investments, personal commitments, assets including super and real estate property.

 Moreover, it may include your other need like education and childcare expenses etc.

 3. How much will my cover cost?

 Cost is a vital factor when it comes to life insurance.
 It may depend upon the type, features, benefits etc. Further, its limitation and the level of cover you would choose.
 Figure out the future value against the price.

-4. How long do I need to be protected for?
+4. How long do I need to be protected?

 The future is uncertain.
-We don’t have a crystal ball to predict future.
-Therefore, it is important to plan ahead your future needs to avoid unpleasant surprises.
+We don’t have a crystal ball to predict the future.
+Therefore, it is essential to plan your future needs to avoid unpleasant surprises.

-5. What things to lookout when buying life insurance?
+5. What things to look out for when buying life insurance?

 Finally, you must read the policy document and Product Disclosure Statement (PDS).
 At least, check the features that are important to you in the policy synopsis.